trevorpogue/topspace/README.md

 Alternatively, add `(global-topspace-mode 1)` to your Emacs config to enable `topspace-mode` globally on startup.

 # Customization
-By default, buffers will be vertically centered with top space when first opened.
-To disable this, simply add the following to your Emacs config:
+By default, small buffers will be vertically centered with top space when first opened.
+To disable this feature, simply add the following to your Emacs config:
 ```
 (custom-set-variables '(topspace-autocenter-buffers nil))
 ```